20 Advantages And Disadvantages Of Google Slides

 Disadvantages Of Google Slides

-Here are some disadvantages of Google Slides:
+Here are some drawbacks of Google Slides:

 15. Limited Templates